To the Members

 The performance of the committees was evaluated by the board after seeking inputs fromthe committee members on the basis of criteria such as the composition of committeeseffectiveness of committee meetings etc.

-In a separate meeting of independent directors performance of non-independentdirectors the Chairman of the Company and the board as a whole was evaluated taking intoaccount the views of executive directors and non-executive directors.
+In a separate meeting of independent directors performance of non-independentdirectors the Board as a whole and the Chairman of the Company was evaluated taking intoaccount the views of executive directors and non-executive directors.

-The Board and the Nomination and Remuneration Committee reviewed the performance ofindividual directors on the basis of criteria such as the contribution of the individualdirector to the board and committee meetings like preparedness on the issues to bediscussed meaningful and constructive contribution and inputs in meetings etc. In theboard meeting that followed the meeting of the independent directors and meeting ofNomination and Remuneration Committee the performance of the board its committees andindividual directors was also discussed.
-Performance evaluation of independent directorswas done by the entire board excluding the independent director being evaluated.
+The Board and the Nomination and Remuneration Committee reviewed the performance ofindividual directors on the basis of criteria such as the contribution of the individualdirector to the board and committee meetings like preparedness on the issues to bediscussed meaningful and constructive contribution and inputs in meetings etc. At theboard meeting that followed the meeting of the independent directors and meeting ofNomination and Remuneration Committee the performance of the Board its Committees andindividual directors was also discussed.
+Performance evaluation of Independent Directorswas done by the entire Board excluding the independent director being evaluated.

 The details in respect of internal financial control and their adequacy are included inthe Management Discussion and Analysis which is a part of this report.

-The auditor's report and the secretarial audit report do not contain anyqualifications reservations or adverse remarks.
-Secretarial audit report is attached tothis report.
+The statutory auditor's report and the secretarial audit report do not contain anyqualifications reservations or adverse remarks or disclaimer.
+Secretarial audit reportis attached to this report.

 20. Particulars of loans guarantees and investments